bot-astro/astro/README.md

 A Discord bot that manages the support server of the bot, mainly used to apply the premium role to premium users.
 Includes a REST api used by the `bot` service, when it receives an entitlement event from Discord, it sends a request to the support bot to update the user's role.

-It also includes a small service that checks for expired Discord premium application entitlements and updates the bot database.
-- `central-api`: the REST api for the bot
-- `entitlements-expiration-job`: simple service that checks for expired Discord premium application entitlements and updates the bot database
-- `support-bot`: a Discord bot that manages the support server of the bot, mainly used to apply the premium role to premium users

 #### BigQuery
 BigQuery is used for gathering statistics about the bot usage, mainly commands used, guilds joined / left and temporary voice channels generated.
 It is completely optional and you can skip configuring it if you don't need it.